Beyond Bali (2026): The Ultimate Guide to Sumatra, Java, Sulawesi & Papua

 Which Indonesian island is best for wildlife?

 Sumatra is the undisputed king of wildlife.
-It is the only place to see wild Orangutans (Bukit Lawang), elephants, and if you are very lucky, Sumatran tigers and rhinos.
+It is the only place to see wild Orangutans (Bukit Lawang), elephants, and if you are very lucky, Sumatran tigers and rhinos in the deep national parks.

 How much does it cost to travel in Raja Ampat?

 It is the most expensive destination in Indonesia.
-Expect to spend $150-$300 USD per day.
+Expect to spend a minimum of $150-$200 USD per day staying in basic homestays and doing a few dives.
+Luxury resorts and liveaboards easily cost $300-$600+ per day.
 Flights to Sorong are pricey, speedboats are expensive, and you need a Marine Park Entry Permit.

 What is the best way to travel across Java?

-The train system (Kereta Api) is excellent, clean, and cheap.
+The train system (Kereta Api Indonesia) is excellent, clean, and highly affordable.
 It connects Jakarta, Bandung, Yogyakarta, and Surabaya.
-Avoid buses for long distances due to heavy traffic.
+Always book Executive Class (Eksekutif) for maximum comfort.
+Avoid taking buses for long distances across Java due to heavy, unpredictable traffic.

 Is it safe to travel to Papua?

-Coastal tourist areas like Raja Ampat are generally safe.
-However, the highlands (Baliem Valley) can occasionally see political instability.
-Always check travel advisories before booking flights to the interior.
+Coastal tourist areas like Raja Ampat and Sorong are heavily touristed and generally very safe.
+However, the deep highlands (like the Baliem Valley) and border regions can occasionally see political instability.
+Always check your government's travel advisories before booking flights to the interior.

 Do I need to worry about Malaria?

 Yes.
-While Bali and Java are relatively low-risk, islands like Papua, Sumba, and parts of Sulawesi/Sumatra carry a risk.
-Bring strong DEET repellent and consult a doctor.
+While Bali and Java are relatively low-risk, islands like Papua, Sumba, and parts of rural Sulawesi/Sumatra carry a significant risk.
+You must bring strong DEET repellent and consult a travel doctor about taking Malaria prophylaxis before you leave your home country.